MicrosoftDocs/winrt-api/windows.networking.connectivity/attributednetworkusage_attributionid.md

 # Windows.Networking.Connectivity.AttributedNetworkUsage.AttributionId

 ## -description
-Gets the Id of the of the app.
+Gets the Id of the app.

 ## -property-value
 The Id of the app.